skymandr/TailWimpLite/README.md

 Paddings for left, right, top and bottom margins in os screen units (usually 2 per 1 px).
 By default only bottom padding is non-zero, in order to show the icon bar.

-There is also the option of whether to send the moved window to the top of the window pile when moving it.
-This defaults to `TRUE`.

 ## System requirements and compatibility